 Check, for example, Microsoft Hololens with its range of applications viewable through a headset developed for that purpose.

-Of course, with a headset, the users get a much more immersive experience than with looking through their smartphone camera.
-However, the price of apps requiring additional hardware is, of course, much higher.
+Of course, with an AR headset, the users get a much more immersive experience than with looking through their smartphone camera.
+However, the cost of augmented reality development requiring additional hardware is, of course, much higher.

 All these soft- and hardware innovations are finding their use in the entertainment industry, as well.
 This sector is exploring the potential of augmented reality to the max – let’s see what it has to offer.